kumrzz/sssm_gbce/README.md

 2. StocksDBFile.txt contains trade records, we operate on this while recording trade, calculating volume weighted stock price and GBCE all share index.
 If this file is not present, the code automatically handles it by creating one.
 The file is therefore OPTIONAL, NOT NECESSARY !!
-3. Ensure main.py is present inside SuperSimpleStockMarket folder and then run as
+3. Ensure main.py is present and then run as:
 ```
 python main.py
 ```